sdgamboa/bash_scripts/README.md

 This repository contains some custom-made bash scripts that I often use to do my work on the linux terminal.

+## hmm_retrieve.sh
+**Search and retrieve protein sequences from a set of protein datasets by using hmmer and seqret.**<br>
+The inputs are a hmmprofile and one or several protein sequence datasets in fasta format.
+The output is a folder with the results: list of ids, retrieved sequences in fasta, hmmsearch results (normal, tabular, and domain output formats), table of counts, and log files.

 ## multijoin_counts.sh and multijoin_counts_h.sh
 **Join together many tables of counts.**<br>
 These two scripts are useful when you need to use the join command over two or more tables with numbers.